 i.
+Allowance for the personal needs of the waiver participant

+(select one):

+SI standard

+Optional state supplement standard

+Medically needy income standard

+The special income level for institutionalized persons

+A percentage of the Federal poverty level

+Specify percentage:

+The following dollar amount:

+Specify dollar amount: If this amount changes, this item will be revised

+The following formula is used to determine the needs allowance:

+Specify formula:

-Allowance for the personal needs of the waiver participant (select one): SSI standard Optional state supplement standard Medically needy income standard The special income level for institutionalized persons A percentage of the Federal poverty level Specify percentage: The following dollar amount: If this amount changes, this item will be revised Specify dollar amount: The following formula is used to determine the needs allowance: Specify formula: The personal needs allowance is equal to the person's total income as determined in the post eligibility process which includes income that is place in a Miller Trust.
-Other Specify:
+The personal needs allowance is equal to the person's total income as determined in the post eligibility process which includes income that is place in a Miller Trust.